LouisCE/warrior-path/README.md

 - **Responsive layout** using Bootstrap 5.3.7 ensures readability across all devices, from mobile phones to large desktops.
 - **Semantic HTML5 tags** such as `<header>`, `<nav>`, `<section>`, and `<footer>` are used to help screen readers and assistive technology interpret the content structure correctly.
 - **ARIA labels** have been included where necessary (for example, with form inputs) to provide extra context and improve form accessibility for screen readers.
-- **High-contrast colors** between text and background elements aid readability.
+- **High-contrast colours** between text and background elements aid readability.
 - **Alt text** has been added for all images, making visual content accessible to visually impaired users.
 - **Keyboard navigability** is preserved through standard HTML elements and logical layout.
 - **Form validation** and `required` attributes ensure users receive feedback when submitting forms incorrectly.